 People feel compelled to finish something when they know they’re almost done.
 Adding a progress bar can increase conversions up to 40%.

-Post-conversion strategy is always important—so important that I wrote an entire post about it— but it’s extra important if your prospects fill out a multi-step form.
+Post-conversion strategy is always important.
+It’s so important that I wrote an entire post about it — and it’s extra important if your prospects fill out a multi-step form.